tibordp/bgpcompare/README.md

 for missing routes.

 BgpCompare is a free software published under the terms of GNU Lesser General Public Licence version 3.
-See licence.txt for more info.
+See LICENCE for more info.

 Installation instructions
 =========================